aeternity/protocol/serializations.md

 mempool.
 The elements of the transaction are:
 * The channel id of the channel that the client wants to connect to
 * The role (`initiator` or `responder`) of the FSM instance in question
-* The public key of the client; must correspond to the private key used for signing the transaction.
+* The public key of the client; must correspond to the authentication used for signing the transaction.

 ```